 NHS blames us for appointments’ debacle

-In January my polio consultant gave me new instructions, and said he would see me in May to check if they work.
-Come May, I haven’t got an appointment, so phone – only to be told “Dr. X’s clinic is full up to July, when it closes”.
-And the person on the phone said there was no waiting list, or any chance of a cancellation.
+Last January my polio consultant gave me new instructions and said he would see me in May to check if they worked.
+Come May, I phoned – only to be told “Dr. X’s clinic is full up to July, when it closes”.
+And the person on the phone said there was no waiting list, or any chance of a cancellation and I had had been overr-looked; sorry !.
 Full stop!

-This was a wake-up call to take my own advice, so I went into overdrive
+This was a wake-up call, so I went into overdrive

 - sent email to my MP, with a copy to the hospital appointments office

 - sent email to appointments office saying I was available if a cancellation came

 - sent email to my consultant, as a courtesy – but said I didn’t expect him to do anything as knew he was too busy

 - sent copy email to my GP, again as a courtesy – ” “